frickm/dustingetz.github.com/_drafts/monads.md

 TODO: wow, monad composition is super cool!
 I kind of want to handwave over this, because we can abstract it, beginners don't need to understand monad combiners ("transformers"?), Clojure provides it as a standard library.

+First lets try to use the old bind pattern - step by step, no closures:

     def get_loan_wrong(name):

         m_name = unit(name)